-Response to planned Construction Measures
+Consultations and Responses to planned Construction Measures

-Network operators and utility companies receive enquiries about planned developments or other measures from cities, municipalities, architects, construction companies or other energy suppliers.
-As a responsible body for public interests, the network operator examines and processes a number of plans in regards to their effects on existing and planned networks (such as road constructions, developments and extensions as well as pipeline construction) during the circulation procedure.
+Network operators and utility companies receive various enquiries about planned developments or other construction measures from cities, municipalities, architects, construction companies or energy suppliers.
+As a responsible body for public interests, the network operator examines and processes a number of plans in regards to their effects on existing and planned networks (such as road constructions, developments and extensions as well as pipeline constructions) during the circulation procedure.
 This is done on different organisational levels.
 All divisions such as waste water and public transport are required to release a formal response to these measures.

 If all special planners have given a formal response, these are combined into a single response and sent to the enquirer.

 After an enquiry for a planned measure arrives in the post, it is usually forwarded to the responsible body of public interests, which is also the central coordinator.
 The enquiry is recorded digitally.

 If the plans are already available in a digital format (usually DXF-format), these will be adequately prepared by another employee (for example, AutoCAD editing).
 If the plans are only available on paper, they are scanned and made available in an image format.

 The plan relating to the enquiry is made available.
 The affected area is outlined with a polygon in the map and marked with an identification text.
 The colour of the polygon indicates the current status of the process.

 Received documents are attached to the development proposal and can be accessed by authorized employees.
 Documents are made available on a central drive within a specific file structure.
 The file structure is dependent on the type of development.

 Afterwards, the circulation procedure is activated by the central coordinator.
 This means that all organisational divisions are informed about the proposesd development per e-mail and are requested to give a formal response.
 A responsible person is named for each organisational division.